bowens8/Recipeo/README.md

 its icon and name; if you type something and click away without picking a result, it reverts rather than leaving a half-typed, invalid selection.

+## Data completeness at a glance

+Every row on the Ingredients tab has a small colored status dot on the right:

+- 🔴 **Red** — the core data is missing (no calories set).
+This is the same signal as the "⚠️ needs data" warning on auto-created ingredients, shown as a dot here too.
+- 🟡 **Yellow** — calories are set, but it's missing a price at one or more of your three stores.
+- 🟢 **Green** — fully filled in: calories, plus a price at Aldi, Kroger, *and* Giant Eagle.

+Hover any dot for a specific reason (e.g. "Missing a price at: Giant Eagle").

 ## Sorting the ingredient library

 The **Sort by** dropdown on the Ingredients tab reorders the list — alphabetically